loomio/loomio-docs/en/src/user_manual/threads/notifying_people/index.md

 ![](thread_invite.png)

+## Notify about thread changes

 ## Who has seen or been notified about the thread?

 At the top of each thread is **Seen by** and **Notified**.

 These features help you track engagement in a thread or poll.
-Although someone may not yet have commented in the thread, you can check to see if they have seen the thread and when.

-You can also see who has been notified, and if the notification has been read or the email has been opened.
+Although someone may not yet have commented in the thread, you can check to see if they have seen the thread, who has been notified, and if the notification has been read or the email has been opened.

 ![](thread_engagement.png)

 ### Seen by

-Click on **Seen by** to see who has seen the thread.
+Click on **Seen by** to see who has seen the thread and when.

 ![](thread_seenby.png)